medical-physics/status-share/README.md

 ```

 ## Linter
-We use the [JavaScript Standard Style](https://standardjs.com/).
+We use the [JavaScript Semi-Standard Style](https://www.npmjs.com/package/semistandard) for formatting.
+It is a version of the JS Standard Style, just with semicolons added.
 No configuration is needed.
+- Run `npm install semistandard --global` to install the CLI globally
-- Run `standard` in the command line from the project root to check the style of all files
+- Run `semistandard` in the command line from the project root to check the style of all files
-- Run `standard --fix` to automatically format all files
+- Run `semistandard --fix` to automatically format all files